 Get help with professional support

 Feeling suicidal can be an overwhelming and painful experience, but it is not something you have to bear alone.
 You can get help.
-There are a number of services and professionals available to help you through this difficult time.
+There are services and professionals available to support you through this difficult time.

-Asking for help is an important step towards getting the support you need
+Asking for support is an important step towards getting the help you need

-There are a number of services and professionals available to help you through this difficult time.
-You may wish to speak to someone over the phone or prefer to seek help face to face.
-Whichever you choose, it’s important that you are as honest about your situation and the way you’re feeling as possible, so you can get the support you need.
+There are services and professionals available to help you through this difficult time.
+You may wish to speak to someone over the phone or prefer to seek help face-to-face.
+Whichever you choose, be honest about your situation and how you’re feeling so you can get the support you need.

-Get help with professional support from these telephone helplines
+Get help with support from these telephone helplines

-A number of telephone counselling and crisis helplines exist to provide support and information to people feeling suicidal.
-Telephone helplines allow you to access immediate support, without having to wait for an appointment or travel to a medical centre.
-In this regard, they are particularly useful for people in rural or remote areas, or for when you can’t access your regular healthcare provider.
+Telephone counselling and crisis helplines are here to provide support and information to people who are feeling suicidal.
+Telephone helplines allow you to access immediate support (usually 24/7) without waiting for an appointment, getting a referral, or travelling to a health centre.
+Helplines can be particularly beneficial for anyone in rural or remote areas or when you can’t access your regular healthcare provider.

 SuicideLine Victoria 1300 651 251

-SuicideLine Victoria is a free, professional telephone counselling and information service, available 24/7.
-The counsellors can help you deal with the pain and sadness you may be feeling, keep you safe, and provide you with support and information about where to go for help.
+SuicideLine Victoria is a free, professional phone and online counselling service available 24/7.
+The counsellors can help you deal with the pain and distress you may be feeling and provide you with support and information about where to go for help.

 Suicide Call Back Service 1300 659 467

-The Suicide Call Back Service is a free nationwide telephone, video and online counselling service available 24/7.
-The service provides immediate support to anyone feeling suicidal.
+Suicide Call Back Service is a free nationwide telephone and online counselling service available 24/7.
+The service provides immediate support to anyone feeling suicidal or impacted by suicide.

 Lifeline 13 11 14

-Lifeline is a national 24-hour telephone helpline offering support to anyone in crisis.
+Lifeline is a free national 24-hour telephone helpline offering support to anyone in crisis.

 Kids Helpline 1800 55 1800

-Kids Helpline is a 24/7 phone and online counselling service for young people.
+Kids Helpline is a free 24/7 phone and online counselling service for young people.

 General practitioners (GPs)

-If you already have a regular GP and are feeling suicidal, contact them and explain it is an emergency.
-Arrange to see them as soon as possible, and book a longer appointment so you have plenty of time to discuss your circumstances.
+If you have a regular GP, contact them and explain it is important to get an appointment as soon as possible.
+Book a longer appointment so you have plenty of time to discuss your situation.

 Other health professionals

-Many other health professionals are able to assist you if you’re feeling suicidal.
-Depending on their role and area of expertise, they may be able to provide you with various types of psychological therapy, medication, or refer you on to other services.
+There are healthcare professionals who can provide ongoing support if you are feeling distressed.
+Depending on their role and area of expertise, they can provide various types of psychological therapy, medication, or refer you to other services.

-If you’re already seeing a psychiatrist, psychologist, counsellor, therapist or another professional, phone or arrange to see them as soon as possible, explaining that it is an emergency.
+If you’re already seeing a psychiatrist, psychologist, counsellor, therapist or another professional, arrange to see them as soon as possible.

 In an emergency